DAY 4: Tuesday June 5th: St Etienne to Jas des Bailles:

-Well what can I say.
 It was supposed to be an easy day.
-According to my research it checked out every which way to be 22k.
-But late in the afternoon with only a few k to go we looked down the hill to the path below and saw it was an almost vertical descent.
+According to my research it was 22k.
+But late in the afternoon with only a few k to go we looked down to the path below to see it was a vertical descent.
 We'd need a parachute.
 1,000 metres down on a 1.0k track is steep - 1:1 or 45°.
 So what do we do?
 I'll fill you in later.

-We reach the ski station for a breather, the views looking back are magnificent but the best is yet to come.
-We climb to the top of a knoll at about 1800 metres, just before the summit and voila, spread in front of us are the magnificent Alps.
-We had seen part of them yesterday, but the whole Mont Blanc Massif is right before our eyes with Mont Blanc peaking a tinsy bit above a line of snow capped peak.
-It's a picture postcard day.
-We sit on the grassy knoll and have lunch - bread, jambon, rice crackers and vegemite.
-Time to relax and enjoy the view.
-It's already 1.30pm but there's only about 5k left to go.
-Should be at Jas dec Bailles by 3.30pm.
+Through the beautiful beech forests on paths covered in autumn leaves.
+It's getting steeper.
+I bring out my second trekking pole - good thing I didn’t post them back.
+It's shaley and gravelly, which is slippery and reach the ski station.
+The views looking back are magnificent but the best is yet to come.
+We climb to a knoll at 1800 metres, just before the summit and spread in front of us are the magnificent Alps.
+We saw part of them yesterday, but now we see the whole Mont Blanc Massif with Mont Blanc peaking a tinsy bit above a line of snow capped peaks.

 We climb the Sommet of the Lure, adorned with communication towers, and wind our way down the ridge with views to the Alps to the north, and back to the valley of Provence to the South.
 It was so magnificent.
 We walk a few k down the ridge line til we meet the road and look for the GR6 leading 1k down to the refuge at Jas des Bailles.
 We find it and it's steep.
 It's a vertical incline on shaley rocks.
 We don't need a broken angle at this stage so we decide to take the road, but it's zigs and zags will make the walk about almost 10k longer - and it's already after 3pm.
 We set off down the road resigned to the fact that it will be well after 5pm when we arrive.
 But it's a beautiful day, still with the Alps to our left as we descend down to the valley.
 There's not many cars on the road, just a few cyclists struggling up the mountain.
 We see the GR6 cross the road and it looks a little less step so we cut off 1k by taking the track - steep but less steep than we had seen at the top.
 My hips hurt, Ian's feet hurt, I'm thinking again what I can get rid of out of the pack as I manoeuvre it up and down and sideways to relieve the pressure points on my hip bones which are now only half a millimetre from the flesh since i've lost at least a Kilo in body weight today - I think I can find 2kg worth of undies and socks and shirts.
 We stop for a quick cup of tea on the side of the road, only 5 k to go.
 Ouch.
 We stride off, our GPS gives us a huge boost in confidence as we know exactly where we are going and how far.
 We roll into Jas des Bailles at 6.10pm and are greeted by the owner Nadine and Eric and Eric, two cyclists we met on the track at the point we were peering down the vertical slope and deciding to take the road.
 We take off our shoes and have a cold beer at the picnic table.